Evangelist Ebuka Obi: Early life and background

-Obi was born a twin on October 16, 1980, to Mr. and Mrs. Vincent Obi, in Ubulu-Ihejiofor, Oru West Local Government Area in Imo State.
-His mother reportedly had a revelation while she was pregnant (with him and his twin brother, Engr.
-Chinweike Obi) that she would give birth to twins and that one of them had been chosen by God to serve him.
+Obi was born as a twin to Mr. and Mrs. Vincent Obi in Ubulu-Ihejiofor, Oru West Local Government Area, Imo State, Nigeria.
+His mother reportedly had a revelation while she was pregnant that she would give birth to twins and that one of them had been chosen by God to serve him.
 At the age of 8, he started prophesying, and people came to his father's compound in search of him.

-Luke Odinkemere mentorship

-At age 12, Obi accompanied the late Rev. Father Luke Odinkemere on exorcisms, with an ability to locate buried diabolical objects, which Father Odinkemere verified through digging.
+At age 12, Obi accompanied the Father Luke Odinkemere on exorcisms, with an ability to locate buried diabolical objects, which Odinkemere verified through digging.
 He also predicted the gender of unborn children.
-Father Luke Odinkemere guided Obi to take a vow of celibacy at age 12.
+Odinkemere guided Obi to take a vow of celibacy at age 12.
 This vow included commitments to remain chaste until marriage, stay within the Catholic Church, and avoid being driven by materialism.
-As a result, Ebuka Obi was careful to uphold this vow, even avoiding interactions with women, including his sisters.
+As a result, Obi avoided interactions with women, including his sisters.

-Interregnum
+Career

-Obi got apprenticed to a cable business dealer in Lagos.
+Obi was apprenticed to a cable business dealer in Lagos.
 Later his inclinations to prophecies and another ability to heal sicknesses distracted him from the cable business; so he left with a crowd of people seeking healing and following him to a prayer ground.

-Formation of Zion Prayer Movement Outreach

 In 2009, Obi founded the Zion Prayer Movement Outreach in Lagos.
 Not intending it as a church, he refuses to collect tithes, perform baptisms, weddings, or bazaars.
 He also welcomes everyone of any religion to the prayer ground.
 It grew to 170 branches worldwide.
 Obi's prophesies, deliverance and miracles are a regular part of the liturgy of the ministry.
 On August 23, 2024, Obi hosted the first three-day World Conference of the ministry in south east Nigeria, at Amala/Ntu in Ngor-Okpala, Imo State.

-Founding of Seraphic Home Foundation

-Obi founded the Seraphic Home Foundation, which caters to the needs of thousands of orphans, widows and others in need.
+Obi founded the Seraphic Home Foundation, which caters to the needs of orphans, widows and others in need.
 He also founded the Seraphic water company which provides water to the general public.
-His Seraphic Hospital provides free treatment to poor patients, Obi is building a hospital for people with mental health conditions in Anambra State too.
-He also embarked on a campaign to stop the evil practice in Igbo land where people are forced to appear before deities and shrines in the name of settling disputes.
+His Seraphic Hospital provides free treatment to poor patients.
+He embarked on a campaign to stop the evil practice in Igbo land where people are forced to appear before deities and shrines in the name of settling disputes.